ByAUJay

 4.2 Regulatory and Compliance Factors

-- KYC/AML protocols for bridge assets.
+- KYC/AML protocols for bridge assets, making sure we meet compliance standards.

-- Data availability strategies to prevent censorship.
+- Data availability strategies designed to stop censorship in its tracks.

 4.3 Cost Optimization

-- Bridge maintenance: Regular audits and upgrades.
+- Bridge maintenance: You’ll want to keep things in check with regular audits and upgrades.

 5. Case Studies: Cutting-Edge Rollup Implementations